Kubaaa96/Collectio-Librorum/README.md

 ## Building

-Building this project requires [Qt 6.0](https://www.qt.io/) to be installed.
+This project was tested on [Qt 6.0](https://www.qt.io/) version.
+Previous versions were not tested.

 Clone:
 ```